jessicalhansen/linkedlists-presentation/README.md

 1. Trains (Singly) - Train cars are linked in a specific order so that they may be loaded, unloaded, transferred, dropped off, and picked up in the most efficient manner possible.
 The train travels only forward and the last train car has no connections.
 2. Spotify (Doubly) - Each song points to both the previous and next songs.
 * Identify situations where you use a linked list instead of an array.
+1. When you need constant-time insertions/deletions from the list (such as in real-time computing where time predictability is absolutely critical)
+2. Not sure how many items will be in the list
+3. If you do not need random access to any elements
+4. If you'll want to be able to insert items in the middle of the list

 Vishwa
 * One paragraph explaining the concept behind the topic assigned to your group.
 Include this in your README.md.